tbnorth/git_for_r/git_for_r.md

 ## Git terms, verbs

- - `init` - creat a new empty repository
+ - `init` - create a new empty repository

  - `clone` - making a copy of repository, from local file system or remote location via web